 These SIM Cards cannot be used for placing phone calls though, they are only for using the internet.
 If you need a phone, you will have to rent one from a kiosk at the airport.

 A Pocket WiFi is a small router that uses a SIM Card to access the internet.
 You can rent these from kiosks at the airport for the duration of your holiday.

 This is a much more reliable way to access the internet while out seeing the sights.
 The cost is usually around $50 USD per week with unlimited data.

 Most people don’t think about how much they use the internet, or how they connect to it until they are overseas and it’s gone.
 Before leaving, check if your cellular provider offers a roaming plan.
 If they don’t, consider an alternative from above for getting WiFi internet access in Japan.

 You won’t be off the grid in Japan, you just won’t be able to connect to it if you’re not prepared.
-Every turn you make will be a picture worth sharing with your friends and family, so you’ll want to be able to connect.
+You’ll want access to navigation apps and maps while exploring, and every turn you make, there will be another picture worth sharing with your friends and family.
+Trust me, you’ll want to be connected.